tigera-solutions/cc-eks-tenant-isolation/README.md

 ### Learning Objectives

-1. Learn how to deploy zero-trust workload access controls with namespace isolation recommendations
+1. Learn how to create and deploy policies based on FQDNs, Layer 7, Networksets.
-2. Extend firewall protection at the granular, workload level
+2. Stage, preview and enforce network policies.
-3. Block lateral movement of APTs with identity-aware microsegmentation
+3. Leverage recommended policies based on workload traffic to enforce access.
-4. Understand how to apply zero-trust security controls at application level.
+4. Get started with namespace isolation for default-deny or zero-trust initiatives.

 ## Workshop Environment Preparation